thoughtspot/thoughtspot.github.io/_admin/data-security/about-row-security.md

 * view a table
 * view a worksheet derived from the table
 * search for data in the worksheet or table
-* view answers from restricted data &endash; either that they've created or that were shared with them
+* view answers from restricted data - either that they've created or that were shared with them
-* interact with pinboards from restricted data &endash; either that they've created or that were shared with them
+* interact with pinboards from restricted data - either that they've created or that were shared with them

 Search suggestions also fall under row-level security.
 If a user would not have access to the row data, then values from the row do not appear in **Search** suggestions.

+If you are using passthrough security for a [Snowflake]({{ site.baseurl }}/data-integrate/embrace/embrace-snowflake-add.html) or [Google BigQuery]({{ site.baseurl }}/data-integrate/embrace/embrace-gbq-add.html) connection, search suggestions may not fall under row-level security.
+Note that passthrough security for Google BigQuery is in <span class="label label-beta">Beta</span> and off by default in 7.0.
+When using passthrough security, ThoughtSpot builds the search index on the user who created the connection.
+This user may have less restrictive row-level-security, or may be able to see all data.
+Other users may be able to see search suggestions for columns or values they should not see.
+They cannot run queries on these columns or values, however.
+If you are using passthrough security, ThoughtSpot recommends you [turn off indexing]({{ site.baseurl }}/admin/data-modeling/change-index.html) for sensitive columns.

 ## Why use RLS?